Helping a Toddler with Independence

 Take time to let your toddler just be with you, on your lap cuddling and talking at various times throughout the day.
 First thing in the morning is a favorite time for our Lauren to want this, especially if she’s slept in her own bed that night, or if Martha or I got up before her and we missed that snuggle time in bed.
 If I let her “be” until she called a halt, she charged herself for a nice long stretch of independent time.
 It’s not always easy for me to sit still long enough to let this happen, yet I’m always glad when I do.

-Helping a toddler encourage relationships with other significant adults
+Encourage relationships with other significant adults

 Grandparents, family friends, any substitute caregiver you use regularly can help your older toddler learn to depend on adults other than their parents.
 Invite significant others into your child’s life so that as they separates from you, they learn to depend on a variety of people for help.